 - The portal of entry

-Communicable diseases and infections occur as the result of many pathogenic disease causing fungi, bacteria, viruses, parasites, and prions.
+Communicable diseases and infections occur as the result of many pathogenic disease-causing fungi, bacteria, viruses, parasites, and prions.
 Prions are protein particles without nucleic acid that can cause neurological diseases like Creutzfeldt-Jakob disease and scrapie.

 The Infectious Agent

 Different bacteria react differently to diagnostic laboratory testing.
-Some bacteria are gram positive and others are gram negative; and some are characterized by their ability to change color and others are characterized as resistant to color changes.
+Some bacteria are gram-positive and others are gram-negative, and some are characterized by their ability to change color, and others are characterized as resistant to color changes.

-Gram positive bacteria react to the introduction of a gram stain because they, anatomically, have a thick wall which contains peptidoglycan and teichoic acid; gram negative bacteria do not react to a gram stain because these bacteria have thin walls that are comprised of a lipid membrane holding endotoxins such as lipoproteins and lipopolysaccharides.
-Gram negative bacteria are more common than gram positive bacteria.
+Gram-positive bacteria react to the introduction of a gram stain because they, anatomically, have a thick wall which contains peptidoglycan and teichoic acid; gram-negative bacteria do not react to a gram stain because these bacteria have thin walls that are comprised of a lipid membrane holding endotoxins such as lipoproteins and lipopolysaccharides.
+Gram-negative bacteria are more common than gram-positive bacteria.

 Bacteria are also differentiated by their ability to resist color changes when subjected to a staining procedure in the laboratory.
-Acid fast bacteria resist decolorization when stained with a Ziehl-Neelsen or Kinyoun stain.
+Acid-fast bacteria resist decolorization when stained with a Ziehl-Neelsen or Kinyoun stain.

-- The lag phase: The lag phase is characterized with the bacteria's acclimation and adaptation to their environment; the bacteria mature but they are not ready for division and growth.
-RNA synthesis occurs, and the rate of biosynthesis is high because the bacteria need these proteins for future, rapid growth.
+- The lag phase: The lag phase is characterized by the bacteria's acclimation and adaptation to their environment; the bacteria mature but they are not ready for division and growth.
+RNA synthesis occurs, and the rate of biosynthesis is high because the bacteria need these proteins for the future, rapid growth.

-- The stationary phase: The stationary phase, which results from the depletion of the nutrients that are necessary for the continued growth of the bacteria, is characterized with the cessation of growth and the bacteria's metabolic activity.
+- The stationary phase: The stationary phase, which results from the depletion of the nutrients that are necessary for the continued growth of the bacteria, is characterized by the cessation of growth and the bacteria's metabolic activity.

 - The death phase: The death phase is the end of the bacteria's life.

-Viruses are comprised of RNA, DNA and long molecules; and they have an outer coat of protein that consists of lipids.
+Viruses are comprised of RNA, DNA, and long molecules; and they have an outer coat of protein that consists of lipids.
 They are also smaller than bacteria.
-Some viruses have a wide host range and other have a narrow and low host range.
+Some viruses have a wide host range and others have a narrow and low host range.
 Viruses with a wide host range can infect and impact on multiple species, including human beings, and others with a narrow and low host range can impact on and infect as few as one species.

 Viruses, like bacteria, come in several shapes including icosahedral and helical shapes, and they can be differentiated from each other in terms of their specific host cells.
 For example, some viruses are plant viruses and others can be categorized as fungal viruses or animal viruses.
 Lastly, they can also be according to their method of replication and their nucleic acid composition in terms of RNA and DNA.

-The six stages of virus growth in correct sequential order are attachment, penetration, uncoating, replication, self-assembly and release.
+The six stages of virus growth in correct sequential order are attachment, penetration, uncoating, replication, self-assembly, and release.

-- The attachment stage: This stage is characterized with the virus attaching to a receptor on the host's cells.
+- The attachment stage: This stage is characterized by the virus attaching to a receptor on the host's cells.
 Some viruses are highly limited in terms of their ability to attach to host cells and others have a great ability to attach to host cells.

 - The penetration stage: The penetration stage occurs with viral entry when the virus enters the host's cell.